Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Methodology

 \subsection{Evaluating Steered Models}

 Following the approach of \citet{howard2024uncovering}, we evaluate the effectiveness of our steering methods for debiasing through large-scale generation of LMM responses to open-ended prompts.
 Specifically, given an input image, we generate responses to prompts such as \textit{Describe this image in as much detail as possible} and \textit{What are 5 keywords that describe the characteristics of this person?} We use a total of five such prompts inherited from prior work \cite{howard2024uncovering} and produce three different LMM responses to each image and prompt by varying the random seed.
 Our main goal with evaluating our models is to directly measure the effects on bias in an open ended setting.
+See section (\ref{app:occupation_accuracy}) of the supplementary material for analysis on less-open ended evaluations and section (\ref{app:model_details}) complete details of our experimental settings.